hssmalo/steampunkfantasy/rules.md

 *Stacking* *Limit*:\
 One hex may maximum hold either up two 2 units if at most one of them is large, or 1 huge unit.
 Flying units have the same stacking limits, but while flying is independent of stacking limit on ground.
+A flying unit may even share a hex with an enemy.

 If trying to enter the same hex with MORE than that simultaneously, all from within same team/faction, then all units trying to move into the hex stay put and are *shaken* (se unit abilities and conditions) next turn.